zofe/auth-module/README.md

 This module include a middleware out of the box, that search for priority component instead of the one defaulted by the route.

-By "priority component" we mean a controller that is prefixed with the "Rolename" of the logged-in user e.g., despite the defined route :
+By "priority component" we mean a component that is prefixed with the "Rolename" of the logged-in user e.g., despite the defined route :

 `Route::get('/companies/view/{company:id}', CompaniesView::class)`